nowonderwhyy/chess-bot/HOW_IT_WORKS.md

   - How it runs: Started as a Web Worker from the content script, so heavy computation doesn’t block the page UI.
   - Inputs it receives:
     - `uci`: initialize the engine
-    - `setoption name Skill Level value N`: pick skill level (N from 1–8 here)
+    - `setoption name Skill Level value N`: pick skill level (N from 0–20)
     - `position fen <FEN>`: set the current position
     - `go movetime 200` or `go depth N`: think for a fixed time or to a fixed depth
   - Outputs it sends back: text lines like `bestmove e2e4 ponder e7e5`.
 The content script parses these to draw arrows.